 By protecting your skin every day with a SPF cream rated SPF 30 or higher, you will be keeping your skin glowing, as well as healthy.

 The sun emits ultra-violet radiation, which is split into UVA and UVB rays.
 UVB has a shorter wavelength and it’s a bit more damaging in that it can cause sunburn and is associated with causing skin cancers in future life.
-UVA is a little bit different, though it can also cause skin cancers.
+UVA is a little bit different, although it can also cause skin cancers.
 It penetrates deeper into the skin and causes problems with photo-ageing, breaking down collagen and elastin.

 It’s important we use sunscreens that cover us against UVB and UVA, both for skin cancer prevention and for ageing.
-SPF skin care products available on Esse&Co protect you against UV-A and UV-B rays.

 SPF every day

-Our Esse&Co Skin expert stresses the importance of wearing SPF on your face every day – even when the sky is cloudy.
+Our Esse&Co Skin expert stresses the importance of wearing Sunscreen on your face every day – even when the sky is cloudy.
 Applying SPF every day makes a difference, not only from the perspective of protecting against skin cancer, but also from an ageing point of view in the long-term.
 Most of us are more likely to use SPF only during a hot-weather holiday and many of us neglect to wear an SPF moisturiser in our everyday lives, despite the fact that sun damage can, of course, be caused on home soil too.

 We should be applying face SPF as the final step in your skin care routine every morning to protect against UVA, when you’re out-and-about and even when it’s cloudy outside.
 This is because the clouds don’t block the harmful UVA and UVB rays from penetrating your skin.
 Never skip sunscreen, regardless of the weather.